uhyo/eslint-plugin-import-access/docs/rule-jsdoc.md

 export const something = "something";

 // ----- src/main.ts
-// This is CORRECT when treatSelfReference: external import { something } from "my-package/foo";
+// This is CORRECT when treatSelfReferenceAs: external import { something } from "my-package/foo";
 ```

 In the above example, `my-package/foo` is a self reference that connects to `src/somewhere/foo.ts`.

-When `treatSelfReference: external`, this import is always allowed even though `something` is a package-private export because it is treated like an import from an external package.
+When `treatSelfReferenceAs: external`, this import is always allowed even though `something` is a package-private export because it is treated like an import from an external package.

-When `treatSelfReference: internal`, this import is disallowed because import from `my-package/foo` is treated like an import from `src/somewhere/foo.ts`.
+When `treatSelfReferenceAs: internal`, this import is disallowed because import from `my-package/foo` is treated like an import from `src/somewhere/foo.ts`.